Ada Lovelace

 Babbage and the Analytical Engine

-Ada was later asked to translate an article on Babbage's Analytical Engine, which had been written by Italian engineer Luigi Federico Menabrea, for a Swiss journal.
+Ada was later asked to translate an article on Babbage's Analytical Engine, which had been written for a Swiss journal by Italian engineer Luigi Federico Menabrea.
 She not only translated the original French text into English, but also added her own thoughts and ideas on the machine.
 Her notes ended up being three times longer than the original article.
 Her work was published in 1843, in an English science journal.
 Ada used the initials 'A.A.L.' for Augusta Ada Lovelace in the publication.
 In her notes, Ada described how codes could be created for the device to handle letters and symbols along with numbers.
 She also theorised a method for the engine to repeat a series of instructions, a process known as looping, which computer programs use today.
 Ada also offered up other forward-thinking concepts in the article.
 Due to this work, Ada is often considered to be the first ever computer programmer.

 Personal life